sandeep194920/MERN_Projects/1_show_hide_people/README.md

 1. How to use useState.
 2. Material UI Container, Box, Grid usage
 3. How to keep elements present in (Grid items) Grid container in same row?
+4. How to center elements?
-4. How to write unit tests?
+5. How to write unit tests?

 - What is src/setupTests.js file?

-5. How to deploy to Netlify?
+6. How to deploy to Netlify?

 ---